Environmental Compliance & Hazardous Materials

 1. ASBESTOS: SCAQMD RULE 1403 AND WHAT IT MEANS FOR YOUR PROJECT

-If you are planning any demolition or renovation on a residential property in the greater Los Angeles area, you need to understand SCAQMD Rule 1403.
+If you are planning any demolition or renovation on a residential property in the greater Los Angeles area, SCAQMD Rule 1403 applies to your project.
 The South Coast Air Quality Management District enforces this rule across Los Angeles, Orange, Riverside, and San Bernardino counties, and it governs how asbestos-containing materials (ACM) are identified, handled, removed, and disposed of during any construction activity that disturbs building materials.

 The core requirement is simple: before any demolition or renovation activity begins, the property must be surveyed for asbestos by a California Certified Asbestos Consultant (CAC) or Certified Site Surveillance Technician (CSST).
 This applies regardless of the building's age.
 A house built in 2005 still requires a survey before demolition.
 A house built in 1955 requires one before you touch anything.
 The survey must be documented in a written report signed by the consultant.